hpbl/WRITEME/containerizedModel/input/clf_target_readmes/TTimo.doom3.gpl.md

 --------------------------------------

-The Doom 3 GPL source code release does not include functionality enabling rendering of stencil shadows via the “depth fail” method, a functionality commonly known as "Carmack's Reverse".
+The Doom 3 GPL source code release does not include functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".

 MayaImport: